 - There are lots of resources at your disposal.
 Besides the four books the diet’s creator already penned, there’s a lot of scientific research supporting the plan, and plenty of websites devoted to recipes.

-While most doctors and dieticians agree that it’s a solid approach, the Volumetrics diet isn’t perfect.
+While most doctors and dietitians agree that it’s a solid approach, the Volumetrics diet isn’t perfect.
 Here are some of the downsides to the program:

 - It limits the consumption of healthy fats.
 Millennials beware: Volumetrics is coming for your avocado toast!
 The Volumetrics diet doesn’t distinguish between healthy and unhealthy fats like some other eating plans do.
 As a result, nuts and seeds occupy the same category (four) as candy and fast food.